What is your background?

 What kind of support have you found helpful in advancing your career?

-I find the support provided through the Researcher Academy to be really useful as they provide various programs to support researchers such as training or networking opportunities.
-I also found that the research group I belong to - Human Factors research group - has been really helpful in my career.
-Informal exchanges with more senior researchers have helped me tremendously in providing some valuable insights and navigating the jobs as a researcher.
+I find the support provided through the Researcher Academy to be really useful as they provide various programmes to support early career academics such as training or networking opportunities.
+I also found that the research group I belong to - the Human Factors research group - has been really helpful in my career.
+Informal exchanges with researchers and academics have helped me tremendously in providing some valuable insights and navigating the jobs as an early career academic.

 What advice would you give to aspiring women in engineering?